Measures of path-based nonlinear expansion rates and Lagrangian uncertainty in stochastic flows: Computational aspects

 where we set $U=2$.
-In the deterministic autonomous case the steady Hill's vortex flow has two hyperbolic fixed points
+In the deterministic, autonomous case the steady Hill's vortex flow has two hyperbolic fixed points

 which are located on the (flow-invariant) axis of symmetry $\pmb{e}_z$ of the vortex.
-The fixed point $h_1$ has a two-dimensional unstable manifold in $\R^3$ and the fixed point $h_2$ has a two-dimensional stable manifold in $\R^3$.
-Here, we consider a non-autonomous version of the dynamics (\ref{hills}) and~set
+The fixed point $h_1$ has a two-dimensional unstable manifold in $\R^3$ and the fixed point $h_2$ has a two-dimensional stable manifold in $\R^3$ (\cite{branwig10}).
+We consider a non-autonomous version of the dynamics (\ref{hills}) and~set

-This time-dependence does not break the axial symmetry of the dynamics and, consequently, any plane containing $\pmb{e}_z$ is invariant under the flow.
+This time-dependence does not break the axial symmetry of the dynamics and, consequently, any plane containing $\pmb{e}_z$ is invariant under the (deterministic) flow.
 This, in turn, implies that the stable and unstable manifolds of hyperbolic trajectories, $\gamma_{h_1}(t), \gamma_{h_2}(t)$, confined to the axis of symmetry are foliated by planes containing $\pmb{e}_z$ (i.e., at any fixed $t$, the stable and unstable manifolds of $\gamma_{h_1}(t), \gamma_{h_2}(t)$ intersect any invariant plane along a 1D curve).
 These trajectories can be computed using the algorithms of \cite{idw,jsw}.
 Their stable and unstable manifolds are computed as in the previous examples using techniques described in \cite{mswi,msw2,branwig10}.
-They are distinguished in the sense that their manifolds organise the overall flow dynamics.
-In Figures \ref{frw_hills_det} and \ref{bck_hills_det} we compare numerical approximations of FTDR fields and FTLE fields associated with the dynamics of (\ref{hills}); figures \ref{frw_hills_det} and \ref{bck_hills_det} correspond to the deterministic dynamics in (\ref{hills}) with $\sigma_x\,{=}\,\sigma_y\,{=}\,\sigma_z\,{=}\,0$, and figure \ref{frw_hills_stoch} illustrates the structure of FTDR fields in the stochastic case.
+In Figures \ref{frw_hills_det}--\ref{bck_hills_det} we compare numerical approximations of $\textsc{kl}$-DRF fields and FTLE fields associated with the dynamics~(\ref{hills}); figures \ref{frw_hills_det} and \ref{bck_hills_det} correspond to the deterministic dynamics in (\ref{hills}) with $\sigma_x\,{=}\,\sigma_y\,{=}\,\sigma_z\,{=}\,0$, and figure~\ref{frw_hills_stoch} illustrates the structure of FTDR fields in the stochastic case.